The Pat McAfee Show

+The Pat McAfee Show is a daily sports talk show hosted by sports commentator and former National Football League (NFL) punter Pat McAfee.
+The show broadcasts live from the DraftKings Thunderdome in Lawrence, Indiana.
+Airing from 12:00 p.m. to roughly 3:00 p.m.
+ET, the show features a rotation of guests and analysts from varying sports, typically centering around the NFL and college football.

 Premiering on September 9, 2019, the program was originally distributed by DAZN and via Westwood One radio.
-The show currently airs on ESPN, ESPN+, ESPN's YouTube channel, and McAfee's own YouTube channel.
+The show currently airs on ESPN, ESPN+, and McAfee's YouTube channel.
 Only the first two hours air on ESPN; the final hour airs exclusively on ESPN+ and YouTube.

 History

 The Pat McAfee Show podcast (2017–2018)

-Before hosting the program now known as The Pat McAfee Show, Pat launched an audio and video podcast of the same name on February 17, 2017 in a partnership with Barstool Sports.
+Before hosting the program now known as The Pat McAfee Show, McAfee launched an audio and video podcast of the same name on February 17, 2017, in a partnership with Barstool Sports.
 Episodes were broadcast live on Facebook and YouTube during this partnership.
 The original co-hosts of the program were Anthony DiGuilio, Todd McComas, Jason McAfee and Nick Maraldo.
 The program was known for its "r-rated" form of comedy, which was unusual for high profile sports podcasts at the time.
-The podcast was eventually broadcast on the Sirius XM station Barstool Power 85 weekdays from 10 AM to 1 PM, until the show ended following Pat's split with Barstool in 2018.
+The podcast was eventually broadcast on the SiriusXM station Barstool Power 85 weekdays from 10 a.m. to 1 p.m. until the show ended following McAfee's split with Barstool in 2018.